Listen to this article

 Scope of Project

-Phase 1 of the project is currently underway.
-This work addresses the needed repairs and rehabilitation of historic building built in 1889.
-The project focuses on repairs necessary to the long-term health of the structure and maintaining access to local history by focusing on re-pointing damaged exterior mortar joins and brick along with repainting of all exterior walls; removal of a non-character defining chimney and reuse of the brick in the re-pointing; relocation of an electrical wire and bracing of the parapet; and repair of storefronts and parapets.
+Phase 1 of the project was completed in early summer 2024 after being undertaken in August 2023.
+This work addressed the needed repairs and rehabilitation of historic building built in 1889.
+The project focused on repairs necessary to the long-term health of the structure and maintaining access to local history like the re-pointing damaged exterior mortar joins and brick along with repainting of all exterior walls; removal of a non-character defining chimney and reuse of the brick in the re-pointing; relocation of an electrical wire and bracing of the parapet; and repair of storefronts and parapets.
+We are thankful to all of our our partners on this project which include Pioneer Masonry Restoration Company, Inc., Marc Brown Architecture & Design, Swenson Say Fagét, Catlin Electric, the City of Ellensburg, Ellensburg SolarColumbia Plateau Roofing, and others to address the work of Phase 1 of the KCHM Structural Renovation and Improvements Project.

 • Heritage Capital Projects grant (Washington State Legislature biennium 2023-2025, administered by the Washington State Historical Society)